Sunday, May 31, 2026

 This quote reminds me how often stress comes from stories I create in my head rather than what is actually happening.
 When I slow down and stay present, most worries lose their power and clarity feels a lot more reachable.

-Honor Thy Mother by Sarita T. Lyons
+Honor Thy Mother by Sarita T. Lyons - A Review

 This one takes a heavy topic and handles it with so much care that it feels supportive instead of overwhelming.
 The tone is gentle, honest, and encouraging, and it creates space to actually sit with some deeper emotions.

-I appreciated this from a place of already having a healthy relationship with my mom.
+I appreciate this from a place of already having a healthy relationship with my mom.
 I’ve been really blessed in that area, but even so, I found myself lifting up prayers for some of the situations and examples shared.
 It gave me a different kind of perspective and a lot of compassion for stories that are very different from my own.

 It balances truth and healing through scripture.
 It doesn’t avoid the hard parts of mother relationships, but it keeps guiding you back toward growth, understanding, and peace in a way that feels real.
 A lot of it felt validating and meaningful, even when it wasn’t personally relatable.